This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 |

-- Natural essential oil formula safe for use around kids and pets when applied correctly
+- Natural essential oil blend (garlic, peppermint, cinnamon) is safe around kids and pets when used as directed

 2. PP Squirrel Proof Bird Feeder Baffle